1749-1769 E 33rd Ave rezoning application

 How many suites?
 How will they be configured - one, two and three bedrooms?
 How many underground parking spots will there be?
 Has any consideration been given to the impact on community amenities?
 Is this a market rental or subsidized?
 Has the developer built any similar projects?
 Where?
 Will the property be professionally managed including the exterior and landscaping?
 Is the project feasible on a somewhat smaller scale - given that people need a place to live?

-Rod Raglin asked almost 2 years ago
+Rod Raglin asked over 2 years ago

 The proposed RR-2B zoning allows for a maximum density of 2.2 and a maximum height of 5 stories.
 The exact number of units for this particular site will depend on the building form (apartments, townhouses, hybrid, etc.) and will be provided by the applicant at the development permit stage.
 Please refer to the RR guidelines for more information: https://guidelines.vancouver.ca/guidelines-rr-districts.pdf